Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/settings.rst

 Show Backside
    If enabled all transparent fragments will be rendered.
-   If disabled, only the frontmost surface fragments will be rendered.
+   If disabled, only the front-most surface fragments will be rendered.
    Disable this option to ensure correct appearance of transparency from any point of view.